Carolinian people: Health

 The Managaha Island is a sacred place and has been used to harvest medicinal plants.

 According to the Asia-Pacific Journal of Public Health, diabetes was more common among Carolinians in the 1990s.

 In 1999, drug abuse, alcoholism, and obesity were significant issues.
-The main drug was crystal methamphetamine, which was introduce to CNMI in 1989.
+The main drug was crystal methamphetamine, which was introduced to CNMI in 1989.
 The drug was perceived to be destroying the family values of Carolinians.

 The people are at an extremely high risk of cervical and breast cancer.
 According to the Division of Public Health in 2005, 88.9 out of 100,000 people from 25 to 34 years old gets cervical cancer.
 In the 35–44 age group, it is 49.4 out of every 100,000.
 In the 45–54 group, it is 40 per 100,000.

 An article in Preventing Chronic Disease discussed births among Pacific Islanders in the CNMI.
 In the CNMI, Carolinian mothers have a much higher risk of having premature births than Chinese mothers.
 They are also more likely to have babies with macrosomia than Filipino moms.
 Out of all births from 2007 to 2014, this group is having the most children at 33.2%.
 Teenage pregnancy is more common among Carolinians and other Pacific Islanders than among other groups.
 In the mid-2000s to 2009 there was an increase from 7 to 12 at first, then a decrease, before a larger increase to 18 in 2009.
 They also have issues with obesity, cholesterol, and diabetes.
 CNMI Pacific Islanders have comparatively higher rates of engaging in unhealthy actions such as using tobacco, chewing betel nut, and consuming alcohol.
 The chewing of betel nut contributes to preterm birth rates.